Updated 5/5/25

 • Sudden change in friends and peer group

-Establish boundaries, rules, and consequences: Sit down with your teen when both of you are calm and explain the difference between feeling anger and expressing it.
+Establish boundaries, rules and consequences.
+Sit down with your teen when both of you are calm and explain the difference between feeling anger and expressing it.
 It is okay to be angry but expressing it in an unacceptable way will lead to consequences such as loss of certain privileges or even police involvement.
 Teenagers need boundaries and rules, now more than ever.

 Try to understand what’s behind the anger.
 Is your child sad or depressed?
 Does your child feel left out?
 Are they being bullied at school?
 Is there something going on in their lives that is resulting in feelings of anger?
-Try to uncover the underlying triggers associated with their behavior.
+Try to uncover the triggers associated with their behavior.

 Be aware of anger warning signs and triggers.
 Does your troubled teen get headaches or start to pace before exploding with rage?
 Or does a certain class at school always trigger anger?
 When teens can identify the warning signs that their temper is starting to boil, it allows them to take steps to cool down before their anger becomes out of control.